HFAnalyticsLab/IAPT/README.md

 **00_SetUp.R** should be run first - order is unimportant for other scripts.

+### Technical Appendix

+This repo also contains a [Technical_Appendix](https://github.com/HFAnalyticsLab/IAPT/tree/master/Technical_Appendix) directory which a document which supported the Health Foundation response to the government’s consultation on “Advancing our health: prevention in the 2020s”.
+The code used to generate these plots is contained within the R subdirectory within this folder for completeness.

 ## Authors - please feel free to get in touch